lrinkedewit/unit-11-auth-redo/README.md

 - [ ] Create a session when a user logins to an account

 ###Blocking certain pages
-- [ ] Modify the ```sessionController.startSession``` function.
-This function should create a new session when a user creates a new account or logins
 - [ ] Modify the ```sessionController.isLoggedIn``` middleware to verify if a user has a cookie with the name "ssid" and it has an active session.
 If they do, they should have be able to access the following page:
 ````
 http://localhost:3000/secret